filecoin-project/lotus-docs/content/en/storage-providers/get-started/architectures/index.md

 ## Solo storage providing

-Benjamin Hoejsbo recently gave a presentation on how to create a solo storage provider set up.
+Benjamin Hoejsbo recently gave a presentation on how to create a solo storage provider setup.
 [Check out the video on YouTube](https://www.youtube.com/watch?v=LKMjCgo-fkA).